fw8/ProFTPd-Accountmanager/README.md

 Create a new account

-Login to the new account with a sftp-client on <sftp://localhost:2222>
+Login to the new account with an sftp-client on <sftp://localhost:2222>